 Find Out if You Qualify to File a Hostile Work Environment Claim

 If you have suffered harassment on the job, we encourage you to call our office in Everett and speak to one of our lawyers at Deno Millikan Law Firm.
 We can review your case, determine eligibility to file suit, and then help you take legal action.
-Call us today at (425) 259-2222 for a free telephone consultation.
+Call us today at (425) 259-2222 for a free telephone consultation or contact us online.